PrachitiMhatre/string_calculator/README.md

 - **Add Numbers:** Users can input a string of comma-separated numbers, and the app will return the sum.
 - **Supports Empty Strings:** An empty string returns a sum of `0`.
+- **Validation for Negative Numbers:** If the user input contains negative number it will return with error message.

 ## Requirements